kuzudb/kuzu-blog/src/content/post/2025-03-12-unstructured-data-to-graph-baml-kuzu.md

 function ExtractFromImage(img: image) -> ConditionAndDrug[] {
   client OpenRouterGpt4oMini
   prompt #"
+    You are an expert at extracting healthcare and pharmaceutical information.

     Extract the condition, drug names and side effects from the provided table with these columns:
     - Reason for drug
     - Drug names: Generic name & (Brand name)